"The very thing that's kept us going may be the very thing

 Who are you, really?
 Could your beliefs about yourself be real, but not the whole story?
-Might it be that there's nothing wrong with you, but like everyone, you’ve learned a way of being influenced by the causes and conditions of your life — the circumstances in which you’ve come to be?
-And that it’s possible to learn to live with a greater sense of groundedness and connection, self-compassion, freedom and joy?
+Might it be that there's nothing wrong with you, but like everyone, you’ve learned a way of being influenced by the causes and conditions of your life — the circumstances in which you’ve come to be in this world?
+And that it is possible to learn to live with a greater sense of groundedness and connection, self-compassion, connection to those around you, personal freedom and sense of joy?
+The invitation is into directly experiencing our lives as they are, not as we imagine them to be, and holding it all with kindness, curiosity, and compassion — what we experience, and, whatever we’re thinking and feeling — without judgment and with compassion.
 It all starts with arriving in the present moment: a shift in perspective can open a whole new world to wellbeing.
 I believe that within us, we each have a part of us, deep down, who is quite wise, who we can access to help guide us through our journey.
 The part of us we’ve pushed down or pushed away that can bring us more clarity and guide us towards taking in more ‘fresh air’ in our lives.

 We can co-create this space with the use of mindfulness meditation, through noticing what's happening in the body through Somatic Experiencing and/or creative writing exercises in memoir/poetry.
-I'm a certified meditation teacher, Somatic Experiencing Practitioner and poet/writer.
+I'm a certified meditation teacher, Somatic Experiencing Practitioner and poet/writer (not a psychotherapist).
 I aim to deeply listen, support & create a trusted holding space to explore a full range of experience and empower & educate you with information about how the nervous system and neuroscience of the brain works, so you begin to understand you aren't just the "stories" about yourself that you may believe to be true.
 Mindfulness teaches us to drop into the awareness that is witnessing your thoughts, feelings, and experiences, and asks whether they are the only story.
 Establishing what’s known as metacognitive awareness, or mentalizing, is key to being with the challenging aspects of our experience in a new way: we become more equipped to relate to our life experiences differently, which can be a portal to transformation.

 Many of us live in the past or the future.
 We ruminate and regret, or we have anxiety and worry about what may happen next in life.
 By learning how to regulate your own nervous system and by understanding what external "triggers" affect you - you can learn to be with and tolerate life's ups and downs in a new way, with fresh eyes, embodied presence, and an open, empowered and courageous heart.
 By turning towards that which we normally turn against, together we can open up to a new way of being, shifting from anger, fear and grief to curiosity, calm, and courage.